McCreeAp0K/livevideo/README.md

 - no error-state screen for playback failures
 - no landscape/fullscreen mode
 - no quality switching
-- no analytics or monitoring
+- only basic log-based first-frame tracing, not a full analytics or monitoring stack
 - no sensitive word filtering or moderation
 - limited automated testing